zenon-network/znn_cli_dart/docs/ledger.md

 ![nanos-znn-app](/docs/assets/screenshots/nanos-znn-ready.png)

-- The Zenon CLI is available Linux/MacOs/Windows as a downloadable binary from the [releases page][].
+- The Zenon CLI is available Linux/MacOs/Windows as a downloadable binary from the [releases page][/releases].
 - Install the Zenon CLI by extracting the archive to a location on your desktop device.
 - Open a command prompt and change directory to the location of the Zenon CLI.
 For example: `cd ~/znn-cli`.